department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/secondary-nav/Comparison-study/research-findings.md

 ## Methodology

 We conducted 16 remote interviews with Zoom.
-The interviews will consist of a combination of tasks and direct questions.
+The 16 participants interacted with two prototypes each, half on desktop, half on mobile.

 ## Key Findings